anonymone/Neural-Architecture-Search/README.md

 1. EA(GA) + NAS
     -  2017.03.04  [Genetic CNN](http://cn.arxiv.org/abs/1703.01513)
     This paper is the first paper I read in structure searching area.
 In this paper, Xie had proposed a simple way to encode the network's structure(with some drawbacks).And using GA as a auto-design tool to find high performance structure of CNNs. [[Code]](https://github.com/aqibsaeed/Genetic-CNN)

-1. RL + NAS
-(None)

 1. arXiv
     - 2018.10.04 [Aging Evolution for Image Classifier Architecture Search](https://arxiv.org/pdf/1802.01548)
     This paper proposed a new idea removing oldest individual rather than worest performance individual in order to recive wider search ability.

+1. Translation lgtm articles